ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 The overall structure of an action is as follows:

 ```
-action ActionName (TypeName ActorVariableName, (TypeName VariableName)*) (TypeName*)
+action ActionName (TypeName ActorName, (TypeName VariableName)*) (TypeName*)
         [throws ExceptionName [, ExceptionName]*] {
     VariableDeclaration*
     Statement+
 }
 ```

-First input parameter of an action should be associated with an actor.
+First argument of an action should be associated with an actor.

 All actions are public.
 Actions can be invoked from a resource or a function in the same package without an import.
 It may also be invoked from another file by either importing it first or by using its fully qualified name.